blizzerand/angular-protractor-demo/README.md

-# PasteBin Application using Angular
+# End-to-End Tests with Protractor and Angular

 This is a simple Pastebin Application built using Angular.
-This application serves as an introduction to creating Angular application using Test driven development
+This application serves as an introduction to testing using Protractor

 ## Running the Application

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Running unit tests
+## Running Protractor Tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
-Chrome and HeadlessChrome are configured to be default
+Run `ng e2e` to execute the tests on Chrome.
+For more configurations, see protractor.conf.js

-## Build
+## How to get started?

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Clone the repo and switch to the starter branch.
+Alternatively, select starter branch and download the zip.
+The final branch has the final version of the tests.